Saturday 10th March 2018

 Kit Brownlee was selling a few books and a Baker Model 4 microscope fully equipped for phase contrast and normal bright-field, complete with wooden case.

-Mark Shepard was selling some slide sets, a few books and a grey Beck monocular with its wooden case.
+Mark Shephard was selling some slide sets, a few books and a grey Beck monocular with its wooden case.

 Mike Samworth and Steve Gill were selling items from the estate of Steve Edgar on behalf of Steve’s widow, including microscopes, objectives, eyepieces, condensers, an assortment of enlarging lenses and boxes of Biosil slides.
 The enlarging lenses included several 6-element ones such as Componons and Rodagons at just £10 each.